daniilgaltsev/fastai_course/README.md

 - what's as_tuple?
 - i don't really like implicity passing arguments through object properties, but I guess I'll try it here
 - forgot to flatten the images in transformi
-- i should also add accuracy TODO
+- i should also add accuracy
 #### metrics
 - write and export Metric:
 	- init(self)